AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 ![Screenshot of a selected bookmark.](./images/ai-assistant/save-your-query.png)

-To access your saved queries, select the bookmark icon below the input box and then select the query that you would like to run.
+To access your saved queries, select the bookmark icon below the input box, then select the query you would like to run.

 ![Screenshot of bookmark icon and a list of saved queries.](./images/ai-assistant/bookmarks.png)